-Fig. Fig. Removal of main trunking ...
-1 J.B.1 lower attachments and earth Main trunking ready for removal ...
-2 point No.9 ... ... ...
-4 Removal of centre console and Removal of J.B.2 ... ...
-5 throttle box ... ... ...
-3 Earth point No.3 ... ...
-6 port shelf are designed for quick removal to facilitate servicing.
-This group describes, with illustrations where necessary, the removal of these units.
+Fig. Fig. Removal of main trunking 1 J.B.1 lower attachments and earth Main trunking ready for removal ...
+2 point No.9 4 Removal of centre console and Removal of J.B.2 5 throttle box 3 Earth point number 3 ...
+6 sary, the removal of these units.
 The electrical disconnections required prior to engine removal are also included.
-For the location of all access doors and panels quoted in this group, reference should be made to Group A.3.
+For the location of all access doors and panels quoted in this group, reference should be made to Book 1, Sect.2, Chap.4.